As insights teams grow and mature, optimizing the flow of insights and data between researchers is increasingly essential.

 The managerial problem is ever-green and has been studied and addressed by management academics for decades.
 The bottom line is that it is imperative to build a culture of transparency where researchers have the resources they need to communicate (and interpret) information.

 Optimizing the technological dynamic remains a significant challenge for many insights teams.
 In particular, adoption rates for insights repositories lag behind those for other research-tech (or ResTech) solutions.
-Additionally, technological innovation in insights-specific repositories has not kept pace with innovation in repository solutions for different use cases (for example, CRMs for sales teams or human capital management platforms for HR departments).
+Additionally, technological innovation in insights-specific repositories has not kept pace with innovation in data repository solutions for different use cases (for example, CRMs for sales teams or human capital management platforms for HR departments).

 But which of these causes the other?
 Does insights repository tech lag because adoption rates are low?
 Or does insights repository adoption lag because insights technology fails to add value?